BigBaz54/price_scraping/README.md

 The requests are sent to the API with the `requests` library and the prices are read from the page using `Selenium` because Javascript had to be enabled to load them.

-### **Carrefour**

-The store_ids are retrieved from their API with a bunch of requests.

-The store of reference is saved using a cookie.

-We get the product page with `Selenium` and then iterate over the store_ids, updating the cookie to switch stores and then reading the price from the page.

 ### **Colruyt**

 The ids of all the stores are retrieved from their API with a single request.